zynksoftware/Zynk-Workflow/docs/_documentation/Peoplevox-Connector/Export-Report-from-Peoplevox.md

 ### Template
 _Required_
 The name of the report you want to export from Peoplevox, this must match the name as showing through the reporting section of your Peoplevox web application.
+Defaults to `Despatch summary`.

 ### Export As Elements
 _Required_